 2. Ferry to Madeline Island to experience this beautiful place filled with free-spirited people who have a great reverence for the land and the lake that surround them.
 While you’re there, have a locally-sourced meal at the delectable Farmhouse restaurant and a refreshing Wisconsin-brewed beer at the eclectically awesome Tom’s Burned Down Cafe.
 No need to bring a car.
 As soon as the ferry docks, just stroll by foot for about a block.

-3. Grab a coffee at Big Water Coffee Roasters.
-This cute shop on Bayfield’s main drag, emblazoned with its dapper hand-lettered logo on the front window, makes some tasty signature drinks.
-The Lavender Mocha, Sugarbush Latte (with local maple syrup), and Honey Bee Latte (with local honey and yummy vanilla beans) are all exquisite.
-And pick up some organic beans, roasted on-site and bagged in beautiful packaging, to remember your visit.
+3. Grab a coffee at Big Water Coffee Roasters Kickapoo Coffee.
+This cute shop on Bayfield’s main drag, emblazoned with its elegant logo on the front window, makes some tasty signature drinks.
+The Vanilla Bean Latte and Maple Latte are particularly exquisite.
+And pick up some organic beans, roasted in Wisconsin and bagged in beautiful packaging, to remember your visit.

 Update: This post was edited on 11/22/2018 to mention Kickapoo Coffee, which replaced the previously mentioned Big Water Coffee Roasters in downtown Bayfield.